Constance Babington Smith: War service

 In 1942 she made an uncredited appearance in the Air Ministry feature film Target for Tonight, along with her fellow Medmenham colleague, Sqn Ldr Peter Riddell, and was Mentioned in Dispatches for her work.

 Working on the interpretation of aerial reconnaissance photographs, Constance was credited with the discovery of the V1 at Peenemünde, Germany, making the initial identification in the summer of 1943 with full confirmation in December 1943.
 She challenged the preconceptions and initial dismissal of her interpretation of 'ski sites' by the Industry section at Medmenham and worked to prove that they were in fact launch ramps for the V1.
 96 ramps were identified and subsequently destroyed by the Allies.

 By 1944 the aircraft recognition section had eleven staff.

-In 1945 she was awarded the MBE.
-Her brother, Bernard, was also honoured for his work at the CIU, receiving the OBE.